bigxxby/go-test/README.md

-GoLang and PostgreSQL Application README
+Golang and PostgreSQL Application README

-This repository contains a simple GoLang application that interacts with a PostgreSQL database using Docker Compose.
+This repository contains a simple Golang application that interacts with a PostgreSQL database using Docker Compose.
 The application provides functionality to manage data related to 'goods' through a RESTful API.
 Prerequisites

     Docker